Originally from South East England, I became interested in engineering at a young age.

 I previously led the Translational Data Science team at the Data Science Office, which is primarily focused on the deployment of AI models into clinical radiology workflows.

-In October 2022, I moved into a full-time research role as an Instructor in Radiology in the Quantitative Translational Imaging in Medicine Laboratory at the Athinoula A. Martinos Center for Biomedical Imaging and Harvard Medical School.
+In October 2022, I moved into a full-time research role as in the Quantitative Translational Imaging in Medicine Laboratory at the Athinoula A. Martinos Center for Biomedical Imaging and Harvard Medical School, where I am now an Assistant Professor in Radiology.

 Outside of work, I enjoy badminton, running, skiing and climbing.